xmnr0x23/fusiontext/README.md

 **Fuses**

 - `textcaselower.fuse`: Fuse to change the case of a Fusion Text object to lower.
+- `textcasetitle.fuse`: Fuse to change the case of a Fusion Text object to title.
 - `textcaseupper.fuse`: Fuse to change the case of a Fusion Text object to upper.
 - `textcreate.fuse`: Fuse to create a Fusion Text object.
 - `textfromarray.fuse`: Fuse to create a Fusion Text object from an array.